 “You, Baumgardner.
 You got ideas?”

 “I can bang you out four stories a week, easy.
 Set the editorial tone.
-Save a little money for you.”
+Save you a little money.”

 “Huh.
 Your thing about the horse.
 You’re saying I could afford the risk.”